What is a Good Blog Structure? (With On-page SEO)

 What am I going to talk about?

-1. Flow of a blog post
+1. The flow of a blog post

-2. Best practices for on page elements of the post
+2. Best practices for on-page elements of the post

 3. Tips for structuring your article